sigasi/sigasi_insights/content/tech/veresta-jenkins.md

 environment, namely [**Jenkins**](https://www.jenkins.io/).
 In a CI setup, code validation with Veresta becomes part of regression testing and will help you maintain the quality of your HDL code.
-In the near future, we're planning more articles on Veresta and testing and will help you maintain the quality of your HDL code.
-We'll be writing more articles on Veresta and continuous integration in the near future, so be sure to check back.
+In the near future, we're planning more articles on Veresta and continuous integration, so be sure to check back.

 **Code validation** in Sigasi has a couple of different aspects.
 On one hand, **syntax checking** verifies that your code is syntactically